mvxGREEN/SoundLoaderAndroid/Readme.md

-# Android Downloader for Soundcloud
+# SoundLoader: Soundcloud Downloader

 <img width="72" height="72" alt="ic_launcher_soundloader_round" src="https://github.com/user-attachments/assets/1cd86fc9-3afa-415c-8bcf-6d0cd810ab82" />

 ## About

-A Soundcloud Downloader App for Android, built with .NET MAUI on Visual Studio.
+SoundLoader is a simple music downloader app, built for Android with the .NET MAUI framework.
+It accepts a Soundcloud URL (track, album or playlist) and downloads the corresponding track(s) to your device's local storage.

 ## Screenshots